janrusselderpo/janrusselderpo/README.md

   - Proficient in programming languages such as JAVA, C#, HTML, PHP, Javascript, JQuery and SQL.
   - Experienced in using software applications such as Visual Studio IDE and Visual Studio Code.
   -	Oriented in MySql
-  -	Experienced in database management using MySQL and Firebase Firestore
+  -	Experienced in database management using MySQL and NoSQL(Firebase Firestore)

 ## Hobbies
 When I have nothing to do I play games on mainly online multiplayer games with my friends like Valorant, LOL, or Chess.com.
 I love to play games that would engage my problem-solving skills and work my brain.